Share this post on:

 While enjoying time with others, they get your energy by themselves.
 Conversely, spending too much time around others leaves them feeling tired.

-They find that they typically have a few friends with whom they are very close rather than many acquaintances.
-The relationships they have with others are usually very long-lasting.
+Introverts typically have a few close friends rather than many acquaintances, and their relationships with others are usually very long-lasting.

 Introverts do best in jobs that allow them to spend most of the day alone.
-However, if put into a position requiring too much time spent with others, introverts leave work completely exhausted.
+However, if they are put into a position requiring too much time spent with others, they will leave work completely exhausted.

-The best jobs for introverts include those involving art, technology, or science – such as a photographer, lab worker, or computer programmer.
+The best jobs for introverts include those involving art, technology, or science, such as photography, lab work, or computer programming.

 Common Traits